Yordan Alvarez Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff last season ranked 25th in the big leagues.

-- The Tigers' 4.06 team ERA ranked 21st across all MLB pitching staffs.
+- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.

 - The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).

-- Manning will make his first start of the season for the Tigers.
+- The Tigers are sending Rodriguez (0-1) to make his second start of the season.

-- The 25-year-old righty started and threw 5 1/3 innings in his last appearance on Wednesday, Sept.
-21 against the Baltimore Orioles.
+- His last time out came on Thursday against the Tampa Bay Rays, when the lefty tossed 5 1/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.